Cable car (railway): Operation

 The cable is itself powered by a stationary engine or motor situated in a cable house or power house.
 The speed at which it moves is relatively constant depending on the number of units gripping the cable at any given time.

 The cable car begins moving when a clamping device attached to the car, called a grip, applies pressure to ("grip") the moving cable.
 Conversely, the car is stopped by releasing pressure on the cable (with or without completely detaching) and applying the brakes.
 This gripping and releasing action may be manual, as was the case in all early cable car systems, or automatic, as is the case in some recent cable operated people mover type systems.
 Gripping must be applied evenly and gradually in order to avoid bringing the car to cable speed too quickly and unacceptably jarring passengers.

-In the case of manual systems, the grip resembles a very large pair of pliers, and considerable strength and skill are required to operate the car.
-As many early cable car operators discovered the hard way, if the grip is not applied properly, it can damage the cable, or even worse, become entangled in the cable.
-In the latter case, the cable car may not be able to stop and can wreak havoc along its route until the cable house realizes the mishap and halts the cable.
+The grip of manual systems resembles a large pair of pliers, and considerable strength and skill are required to operate the car.
+As many early cable car operators discovered, an improperly applied grip can damage the cable.
+A grip can also become entangled in the cable; when this happens, the cable car may not be able to stop and can wreak havoc along its route until the cable house realizes the mishap and halts the cable.

 One apparent advantage of the cable car is its relative energy efficiency.
 This is due to the economy of centrally located power stations, and the ability of descending cars to transfer energy to ascending cars.
 However, this advantage is totally negated by the relatively large energy consumption required to simply move the cable over and under the numerous guide rollers and around the many sheaves.
 Approximately 95% of the tractive effort in the San Francisco system is expended in simply moving the four cables at 9.5 mph.
 Electric cars with regenerative braking do offer the advantages, without the problem of moving a cable.
 In the case of steep grades, however, cable traction has the major advantage of not depending on adhesion between wheels and rails.
-There is also the advantage that keeping the car gripped to the cable will also limit the downhill speed of the car to that of the cable.
+There is also the advantage that keeping the car gripped to the cable will also limit the downhill speed of the car to that of the cable and provide counterbalance to uphill cars.

 Because of the constant and relatively low speed, a cable car's potential to cause harm in an accident can be underestimated.
 Even with a cable car traveling at only 9 mph, the mass of the cable car and the combined strength and speed of the cable can cause extensive damage in a collision.